Skip to Content

 301157651Z – USE BY 12JUL2024

-In August of 2022, attorneys filed a class action lawsuit against Gerber alleging the company misbranded baby foods by including content claims on product labels that are “strictly prohibited” by the FDA.
-The class action alleged Gerber’s “deceptive and unlawful practices in labeling and marketing the Gerber brand baby and toddler food products” misled parents into believing that certain Gerber foods provide health benefits for children when the products are actually “harmful both nutritionally and developmentally” for this age demographic.
-The Gerber products listed in the class action lawsuit:
+One Gerber class action alleged the company’s “deceptive and unlawful practices in labeling and marketing the Gerber brand baby and toddler food products” misled parents into believing that certain Gerber foods provide health benefits for children when the products are actually “harmful both nutritionally and developmentally” for this age demographic.

 • Lil’ Crunchies